niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 - DeathDate
 - ExpirationDate

-and use birthDate, deathDate and expirationDate property names in the Person, Animal, License and Permit types that use them.
-Type definitions may include suggested aliases, such as dob for BirthDate, where appropriate.
+and use birthDate, deathDate and expirationDate (or birth, death, expires) property names in the Person, Animal, License and Permit types that use them.
+Type definitions may include suggested aliases such as dob for birthDate if desired, but local numeric property IDs are more concise in transmission than short property names and can be displayed as long names for readability.

 ## 4.2 Data Formats
 The property description says: